CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Incompatible-Mods-List.md

 If you are sure the mod needs to be on the list:

-* Create a page in the [Troubleshooting](Troubleshooting) guide to help users solve or work around with the issue
+* Create a page in the [](Troubleshooting.md) guide to help users solve or work around with the issue
 * Contact the mod author, to see if the situation can be resolved
 * Only if the mod conflict can't be resolved, add to the incompatible mods list